A continuum of invariant measures for the periodic KdV and mKdV equations: Preliminaries

 \noi\textup{(iv)} The pointwise inequality holds:

 \noi\textup{(v)} Lastly, we have that

 \end{proposition}

-The bounds in (i) are proved as follows: for large $\vk$, the resolvents $R(\vk)$ may be expanded as an infinite series for which good bounds hold.
-These can then be transferred to $R(\vk)$ for any $\vk\geq 1$ by the first resolvent identity.
+The bounds in (i) are proved as follows: for large $\kk$, the resolvents $R(\kk)$ may be expanded as an infinite series for which good bounds hold.
+These can then be transferred to $R(\kk)$ for any $\kk\geq \tfrac{1}{2}$ by the first resolvent identity.
 The bounds in (ii) follow similarly by also using the second resolvent identity.
 Whilst \eqref{g lip4} is not explicitly written in \cite{FKV}, it follows from the estimates there and similar arguments as required for \eqref{g lip}.
+As for \eqref{gammap1}, as $\mathcal{L}$ is anti-self-adjoint, we have $\jb{\phi, \mathcal{L} \phi}=0$ for all real-valued $\phi \in H^{1}(\R)\times H^{1}(\R)$ and hence

+The result then follows by choosing $\phi$ appropriately as an approximate identity and taking limits in \eqref{resolv1+}.
+See \cite{FKV} for details.
 We note that \eqref{rderivq} follows from \eqref{rdefn} and the following consequence of the second resolvent identity

 We now discuss the approximating flows and dynamics.
-Given $\vk\geq 1$ and $q\in L^2(\T)$, let
+Given $\kk\geq \tfrac{1}{2}$ and $q\in L^2(\T)$, let

-\begin{proposition} Fix $\vk\geq 1$.
-Then, the Hamiltonian flow induced by $H^{\textup{mKdV}}_{\vk}$,
+\begin{proposition} Fix $\kk\geq \tfrac{1}{2}$.
+Then, the Hamiltonian flow induced by $H^{\textup{mKdV}}_{\kk}$,

 is globally well-posed on $L^2(\T)$ and commutes with the mKdV flow.
-Moreover, for fixed $q^0\in L^2(\T)$ and $T>0$, let $\Phi^{\textup{mKdV}}(t)(q^0)$ and $\Phi^{\textup{mKdV}}_{\vk}(t)(q^0)$ denote the global solutions to \eqref{mkdv} and \eqref{Hkflow} with initial data $q^0$, respectively.
+Moreover, for fixed $q^0\in L^2(\T)$ and $T>0$, let $\Phi^{\textup{mKdV}}(t)(q^0)$ and $\Phi^{\textup{mKdV}}_{\kk}(t)(q^0)$ denote the global solutions to \eqref{mkdv} and \eqref{Hkflow} with initial data $q^0$, respectively.
 Then,

 \end{proposition}